bots8/nutgram-starter-kit/README.md

 - **.env.example**: This file serves as an example configuration file.
 It includes placeholders for environment variables that your application might need.
 Make a copy of this file as `.env` and fill in the actual values.
 - **handler.php**: This file is an example webhook handler.
 You can customize this file to handle incoming updates from Telegram.
 - **index.php**: The main entry point of your bot.
 You may include your application logic or use it to bootstrap your bot.
-- **setWebhook.php**: A script to set up the Telegram webhook.
-Replace placeholders with your actual values before running this script.
+- **tests/**: This directory contains test scripts and suites to verify the functionality and behavior of your bot application.
+- **console/**: This directory houses command-line scripts and utilities for managing and interacting with your bot application.

 ## Usage

-1. For production release, run the `webhook.php` script to set up your webhook:
+1. For production release, run the `webhook` command to set up your webhook:

     ```bash
-    php webhook.php set
+    php nutgram webhook set
     ```

 2. Start your bot application: